Create data sources

 tipMake sure that the TCP/IP protocol is enabled.

-Click the IP Addresses tab, and add the IP address that is allowed to access SQL Server.
-For example, if you want to allow the host with IP address
+Click the IP Addresses tab, and add the IP address that can access SQL Server.
+For example, to allow the host

-This section takes ClickHouse version 22.1 as an example to introduce how to add IP allowlist.
+This section uses ClickHouse 22.1 as an example.

 Open the ClickHouse configuration file